araobp/android-aed/README.md

 - https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html

+### CameraX by Google

+Although I did not use [CameraX](https://developer.android.com/training/camerax) on the Android app, I am using it at work these days.
+Its sample code is a source of my image processing skills.

 ### Sanshin

 I bought [Kankara sanshin](https://www.machidaya.jp/en/shop/kankara-sansin-en/kankarasanshin-en/kankara-sanshin-shamisen-diy-kit-%EF%BC%8B-e-learning/) after the visit, and practiced a few of popular Okinawan music including Tinsagnuhana, Shimauta and Nadasousou.